Heather Dawn Thompson

 Heather Dawn is nationally recognized for her expertise in tribal owned businesses and the legal, tax, financial, and structuring benefits of partnering with Tribal governments and Tribal corporations.

-Most recently Heather Dawn served as Presidential Appointee with the U.S. Department of Agriculture and the U.S. Department of Interior – leading among other initiatives the USDA Food Sovereignty Initiative, the USDA-DOI Joint Secretarial Order on Tribal Co-Stewardship of federal lands and waters, and the USDA-DOI Joint Bison Initiative.
+Heather Dawn is currently the Vice President of Native Nations Food Systems & Conservation at the World Wildlife Fund.
+Prior to this, she was at the U.S. Department of Agriculture and the U.S. Department of Interior – leading among other initiatives the USDA Food Sovereignty Initiative, the USDA-DOI Joint Secretarial Order on Tribal Co-Stewardship of federal lands and waters, and the USDA-DOI Joint Bison Initiative.

 Previously, Heather Dawn was an Assistant U.S. Attorney in South Dakota's Indian Country Section, primarily covering violent crimes.
 She is widely recognized for her work as the Director of Government Affairs for the National Congress of American Indians (NCAI), the nation’s oldest and largest inter-tribal organization.